Indra-db/Flecs-Rust/flecs_ecs/README.md

 ### What's next?

-* Meta, Json, Script addons.
-This will allow for reflection, serialization, and scripting capabilities for creating entities and components.
-See the [Flecs documentation](https://github.com/SanderMertens/flecs/blob/v4/docs/FlecsScript.md) for more information.
 * Wasm unknown unknown.
 The project is currently in the process of supporting wasm32-unknown-unknown target.
-This is expected to land in some shape or form by the end of August.
+This is expected to land by the end of 2025 in December.
-* API refinements, resolving safety issues & documentation.
 * C# scripting support.
 Integration with [Flecs.Net](https://github.com/BeanCheeseBurrito/Flecs.NET) to work seamlessly with Flecs Rust API.
 * More demos and examples.